rks101/frauds-still-happen/README.md

 ## Reporting

-Banks:
-These days banks call users if the transaction value exceeds 25,000 to confirm the user does the transaction.
+Banks: These days, banks call users if the transaction value exceeds 25,000 to confirm the user does the transaction.
 In case of suspicious transactions or possible fraud, please report immediately to your bank first.

-Cyber Cell:
-You can also lodge a complaint to the cyber cell in case of fraud through a digital platform or loss of items containing personal data or confidential documents.
+Cyber Cell: You can also lodge a complaint to the [cyber cell](https://cybervolunteer.mha.gov.in/) in case of fraud through a digital platform or loss of items containing personal data or confidential documents.